Workable/java-error-handler/README.md

 ```

 > Get the default ErrorHandler instance.
 If there is not one available, it creates a new Instance.
-> *Warning:* This method is synchronized, so be careful when you try to retrieve it from multiple Threads.

 ```java
 defaultErrorHandler()